 How to Treat CUD

-Most people with CUD don't seek treatment.
+Most people with CUD don’t seek treatment.
 But you may get better if you try psychotherapy, or talk therapy.
 That includes cognitive behavioral therapy (CBT), motivational enhancement therapy (MET), and contingency management (CM).
 These can help you change thoughts and behaviors that make it hard to quit.
-You could also try to use marijuana only on certain days of the week, like the weekends.
-Meditation may also help you use less.
+You could also try to set limits such as only using marijuana on certain days of the week, like the weekends.
+If you have trouble sticking to self imposed limits, it may indicate a problem.
+Meditation or other stress relieving activities may also help you use less.

 Treatment for Teens With CUD